Walking Dead Timeline Explained: When All 7 Shows Take Place

 September 9, 2010 - September 30, 2010

 The first half of Fear the Walking Dead season 2 continues straight from season 1 and only adds another week or so to The Walking Dead timeline.
-The first episode is on the very same day as the season 1 finale, and it moves on to show the families trying to survive together start to fall apart as some die and others end up separated.
+The first episode is set on the very same day as the season 1 finale, and it moves on to show the families trying to survive together before things start to fall apart with some dying and others ending up separated.
 This all leads to the seventh episode, "Shiva," which takes place on September 15, less than a week after the premiere.

 Fear The Walking Dead Season 3